Meteor-Community-Packages/meteor-autoform/api.md

 Is the form valid?

 If creating a form type, you will often want to call this from the `validateForm` function.
 It provides the generic form validation logic that does not typically change between form types.

-> ```AutoForm._validateFormDoc = function validateFormDoc(doc, isModifier, formId, ss, form, key) { ...``` [autoform-api.js:1121](autoform-api.js#L1121)
+> ```AutoForm._validateFormDoc = function validateFormDoc(``` [autoform-api.js:1356](autoform-api.js#L1356)

 -